kevin-insight/byoc/product/index.md

 Define, manage and analyze district-wide common assessments as well as ever-changing state and national standards.
 Make improvements to ensure assessments and teaching are in sync and successful plans are retained while unsuccessful or unnecessary portions are removed.

 ## Classroom Management
 Lead discussions, make announcements, assign homework and provide educational resources to students and parents through a student portal.

-<a class="btn btn-lg btn-primary" href="{{ site.baseurl }}/webinars">Attend a Webinar</a>